ros4pro/learn-hugo/content/english/vision/object_detection_tf2/tod_install/index.md

     parent: "objectDetectionTF2"
 ---
 ---
     Targeted learning outcomes:
     - how to initialize your workspace for object detection using the TOD API
     - how to install the TOD API and the required components

-     Activity type: 🛠️ [task]
+    Activity type    : ⚙️ [task]
-     Expected duration: 60 minutes (depends on internet speed and your computer's CPU & RAM resources).
+    Expected duration: 20 minutes (depends on internet speed and your computer's CPU & RAM resources).
 ---

 ## Prerequisites